SIMEXP/fmriprep-denoise-benchmark/content/docs/setup.md

 If you are a member of the SIMEXP team, you can run the script as is;
 otherwise, please install other software and modify the path and variables accordingly.

-We recommand to understand how to create and detach a tmux session before further reading.
+We recommend to understand how to create and detach a tmux session before further reading.

 - [tmux cheat sheet](https://tmuxcheatsheet.com/)
 - [How to leave your script running in a tmux session](https://stackoverflow.com/questions/25331471/tmux-detach-while-running-script)